hmhard/hmhard/README.md

 - About me:  Software Engineer with 5+ years of experience

 - 🔭 I’m currently working on [National Agricultural Datahub(Ag-Hub)](https://datahub.moa.gov.et)
-- 💬 Ask me about Ethiopian, React, Spring Boot, Python
+- 💬 Ask me about Ethiopia, React, Spring Boot, Python
 - 🌱 I’m currently learning Spanish and Rust

 - 👨‍💻 All of my projects are available at [here](https://miniyahilkebede.com)